PowerCodersOrg/powercoders.org/site/content/city/career-day.md

   your company on stage and then meet each of our participants for a short interview of about 5 minutes.
 After this, you can select your top candidates for a normal interview at your office the following week.
-Finally you can take the final decision about whether one of the participants fits the profile you are looking for and who that would be.
+Finally you can take the decision about whether one of the participants fits the profile you are looking for and who that would be.

   **This is an efficient way for you to get a personal impression of the